XRMusrara/Musrara_IK_VR/README.md

 Please run this project on Unity 2020.3.21f1 LTS

-When you open the project, open "Me in VR" Scene to see the project
+When you open the project, open "Me in VR" Scene to be able to run the project